abhipavi/emotion-detection/README.md

 Convolutional Neural Networks (CNNs) are powerful tools in image analysis, adept at extracting features from images.
 However, training CNNs from scratch is time-consuming and requires extensive datasets.
 Transfer learning addresses this by using pre-trained networks on large datasets, fine-tuning them for specific tasks.
 This approach, utilizing networks like ResNet and GoogleNet, allows for real-time emotion detection.

 ## Dataset
 Two datasets were considered for training the model.
 The AffectNet dataset, the largest of its kind, comprises 450,000 annotated images gathered from search engines using emotional keywords.
 It employs both categorical and valence-arousal scale models to measure emotions, offering a comprehensive view of emotional responses.
 The FER+ dataset, an improved version of FER, contains 28,709 images with seven emotion labels.
 Tags were refined using crowd-sourcing, enhancing tag accuracy and inter-rater agreement to over 80%.
-Receiving access to AffectNet is difficult as it is not a public dataset however FER is free to use and the download link is given at the bottom of the readme.
+For this project, the FER+ dataset is chosen as the primary dataset.
+The FER+ dataset contains a large collection of facial images with labeled emotions, making it suitable for training emotion recognition models.
+The dataset is publicly available and licensed under the MIT license.

 ## Ethical Use of Data
 The primary dataset for this project is the FER+ dataset, which is publicly available and licensed under the MIT license.
 It contains images of human participants with labeled emotions.
 To address the need for real-time emotion detection without human participants, I will evaluate the program myself and use a publicly available dataset for testing.
 This approach eliminates the need for additional human participants, aligning with ethical guidelines.